Diego Forlán: Early career

+Peñarol/Danubio

-Forlán was a boyhood fan of Peñarol and played youth football for both Peñarol and Danubio.
-In 1995, a 16-year-old Forlán moved to France, where he spent four months on trial at Nancy, but was ultimately not offered a contract by manager László Bölöni.
+Forlán was a boyhood fan of Peñarol and played for the youth academies for Peñarol and Danubio.
+In 1995, at 16 years old, Forlán moved to France where he spent four months on trial at Nancy Lorraine, but was ultimately not offered a contract by then-manager László Bölöni.

+Professional career

 Independiente

 Forlán received an offer to join Argentine side Independiente through the help of one of his father's contacts, José Omar Pastoriza.
 He soon accepted, rejecting a simultaneous offer from Boca Juniors.
 Arriving in Argentina on 28 January 1998, Forlán made his way up the Independiente reserve teams and thanks to strong performances, started training with the first team.
 Injuries to several forward players who were ahead of him in the pecking order created an opportunity for the young Uruguayan, who made his professional debut on 26 October 1998 in a match against Argentinos Juniors.

 Forlán scored 37 goals in 80 league games.
 His goalscoring attracted the attention of European sides, and in January 2002, Independiente agreed a £6.9 million deal with Middlesbrough of the Premier League; the transfer fee would be paid over 18 installments.
 Forlán travelled to England expecting to negotiate with Middlesbrough, but at the last minute Manchester United gazumped the Teesside club, offering Independiente the same fee in a single payment, as well as a more lucrative salary for Forlán.
 On arriving in England, he negotiated with United officials for four hours, then informed the press of his decision.
 "Manchester United is a big club, so I've decided to go there," he explained.
 "The thing is, they offered more money than Middlesbrough."
 He signed for United soon after.